Graph-and-Geometric-Learning/Frame-Averaging-Transformer/README.md

 ## Dataset Preparation

-Our datasets includes three protein complex datasets and five aptamer datasets.
-The description of dataset can be found in `dataset/prot_complex/README.md` and `dataset/aptamer/README.md` respectively.
+Our datasets include three protein complex datasets and five aptamer datasets.
+The description of the dataset can be found in `dataset/prot_complex/README.md` and `dataset/aptamer/README.md` respectively.
 The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1GaRe87g2nwbJbkOwqFZr3h9SqIW8bz7V?usp=drive_link).

 ## Requirements